What is the CARA?

 Familiarisation training courses

 You may have to take a course to get accustomed to driving an adapted vehicle or to obtain the category B driving licence.
 Via your driving school, you can contact the CARA to use an adapted vehicle for your lessons, free of charge.
-The CARA also has an adapted truck for driving schools and one for the Social Fund for Road Transport at your disposal.

 Modifications of the vehicle